About

 Véronique Plesch, editor, Maine Arts Journal, 2022

 KRIS LANZER is a visual artist.
-She uses symbols and themes from nature that embody her perpetual state of becoming.
-Kris references the concept of movement with circles, vertical lines, and spirals, in relationship to the horizontal ground.
-Her installation art, sculptures, and printmaking evoke things ephemeral, in-transition, moving, and transforming.
-Her spiritual practice of qigong and study of Taoist texts inform her thinking.
+She uses symbols and themes from nature, and materials-sometimes paper in process- that can embody a perpetual state of becoming.
+Kris also references the concept of change and movement with circles, vertical lines, and spirals, in relationship to the horizontal ground.
+Seasons or tides reference timelines.

 Kris earned a BFA from UNH and MFA from SUNY Albany where she studied with art critic Ken Johnson and art scholar Roberta Bernstein.
-Kris has received awards and invitations for exhibitions and residencies including the Mary Beasom Bishop and Francis Sumner Merritt Scholarship for Haystack Mountain School of Crafts in ME, an invitation from Ethelyn Honig for solo exhibition at 55 Mercer Street Gallery in SoHo, and a Printmaking Residency at The Art Center in Dover, NH.
-Her installation art has appeared locally at Bedrock Gardens in Lee NH, Long Sands Beach in York ME, Barn Gallery in Ogunquit ME, and at Ceres Bakery in Portsmouth NH.
-For now, Kris is home writing a book and maintaining her roadside sculpture garden on Stark Avenue in Dover.
+Kris has received awards and invitations for exhibitions and residencies including the Mary Beasom Bishop and Francis Sumner Merritt Scholarship for Haystack Mountain School of Crafts in Deer Isle ME, an invitation from Ethelyn Honig for solo exhibition at 55 Mercer Street Gallery in SoHo NY, and a Printmaking Residency at The Art Center in Dover NH.
+Her installation art projects have appeared locally starting years ago with artstream gallery in Rochester NH, then in recent years at Bedrock Gardens in Lee NH, Long Sands Beach in York ME, Barn Gallery in Ogunquit ME, and at Ceres Bakery in Portsmouth NH.
+Presently, Kris is writing a book about universal themes centered around a creative perspective and willingness to adapt to new circumstances.